The Vatican Museum in Rome contains paintings, sculptures and other artworks collected by the Popes through the centuries.

 There might be more crowd on Mondays and Saturdays than Tuesdays and Thursdays because of them being closer to weekends.

-Thus the lines are long and packed during the opening hours of the day.
+Thus the Vatican Museum queues are long and packed during the opening hours of the day.

-Therefore, late afternoon, around 1.30 to 3.30 pm is a much better time to visit the Museums.
+But if you plan to purchase them at the venue, late afternoon – around 1.30 to 3.30 pm – is a much better time to visit the Museums.

-However, if you do decide to go late, you have to be mindful of your pace and priorities considering that the Sistine Chapel closes at 5.30 pm.
+However, if you do decide to go late, you have to be mindful of your pace because Sistine Chapel closes at 5.30 pm.

 If you are planning to visit Saint Peter’s Basilica, you can take the secret passageway from the Sistine Chapel to avoid queues.

 This passageway closes at 5 pm, which means that you will have till 4.45 pm to finish your tour of the Vatican Museums and Sistine Chapel.

 How long does the Vatican Museum take

 The time taken to visit the Vatican depends on two factors: